xtexx/central/DECISION-MAKING.md

   - Otherwise, the default is to open an issue
     - If it's a technical topic the Forgejo software itself, open the issue in the Forgejo repo
-    - Otherwise, open the issue in the meta repo
+    - Otherwise, open the issue in the discussions repo
 2. **Assign yourself** to the issue/PR
 3. Would you like **mentorship/support/co-holding** in facilitating the process?
 If yes, mention that in the issue/PR description.
 You can also ask